scexao-org/Iris-AO_MEMS_Software-control/README.md

 To install it on your own computer, just follow what's written in description.txt

 It's this folder that is being used as a library to control the mems in FIRSTv2.
 By the way, the code proper to FIRSTv2 is in the folder /example_FIRSTv2/, but some parts of it wouldn't work on another machine, because of the use of path specific to my machine, for instance.
+Finally, there are some parts that use ZeroMQ python library, but they have nothing to do with the mems, it's just a firstv2 software feature.

 Enjoy your new life 3.6+